The University of Southern California recognizes the following fraternities and sororities.

 Panhellenic Council

-The Panhellenic Council (PHC) represents the nine (9) chapters of the National Panhellenic Conference that are chartered at the University of Southern California and one associated member chapter.
+The Panhellenic Council (PHC) represents the nine (9) chapters of the National Panhellenic Conference that are chartered at the University of Southern California.

 Panhellenic is the unifying, governing, and coordinating body of the sorority community.
 As the communication link between the sororities, campus organizations, and community leaders, Panhellenic serves a multitude of purposes.